HMS Detroit (1813): Battle of Lake Erie

-By this point Barclay had been injured and command of Detroit had passed to Lieutenant George Inglis.
+By this point, Barclay had been injured, and command of Detroit had passed to Lieutenant George Inglis.
 After Perry had shifted to Niagara, he moved the vessel up the American battle line, and closer to Detroit in order to engage the British flagship.
-Detroit began firing at Niagara, but by this point was heavily damaged and the crew tired, unlike Niagara which had to this point, barely taken part in the battle.
+Detroit began firing at Niagara, but by this point was heavily damaged and the crew tired, unlike Niagara which had, to this point, barely taken part in the battle.
 Niagara moved to pass in front of Detroits bow in order to rake the British ship.
 Queen Charlotte, to this point unable to engage Niagara, attempted to get into a position to attack the American vessel.
-However, in doing so, became entangled in Detroits yardarms, locking the two vessels together and immobilising them.
+However, in doing so, she became entangled in Detroits yardarms, locking the two vessels together and immobilizing them.
 Niagara continued to fire on the two British ships while they tried to disentangle themselves, causing considerable damage.
 After untangling, Queen Charlotte struck her colours, followed by Detroit and the rest of the British squadron.